 2. Save £££ with Direct Debit

 Switch your utility bills to being paid by Direct Debit – it could save you over £300 a year.
 Npower, for example, is giving its customers who switch to Direct Debit an annual discount of up to £100.
-Just make sure you still regularly check your bills – and make sure you’re with the best-value energy supplier to start with (use our simple energy comparison tool to quickly check whether you’re on the best deal).
+Just make sure you still regularly check your bills – and make sure you’re with the best-value energy supplier to start with.

 3. Sell unwanted DVDs and CDs